 The Gesta papers are quite militant and nationalistic pieces of work, and therefore thought not to have been written by clergy.
 Such nationalistic papers are quite, or even very, unique for Europe at that time.
 In the meantime we are flooded with the stuff worldwide, but this aside.
 Its purpose then was, to convince the people of Frisia of the fame and glory of their apparent noble history.
 In an effort to mobilize people to fight against the Habsburg threat, and to defend the much celebrated and mythical Frisian Freedom.
 Yes, the Gesta stories even draw parallels with the Jewish people, suggesting Frisians too were a by-God-chosen people.
 Off topic, if we look back, chosen for what?
 Hardship and misery?
 Concerning the much celebrated Frisian freedom, read our post Magnus’ Choice: The Origins of the Frisian Freedom.

 Relevant for this post is that the Gesta papers also contain an origin-of-nation story.
 This origin legend is about the three brothers living in province Fresia of the island India, and who were forced to leave their lands.
 They were called Bruno, Friso and Saxo.
-They all sailed for the southern coast of the North Sea.
+The three brothers built a big ship they named di Mannigfuald ‘the manifoldness’, and sailed for the southern coast of the North Sea.
 Predictably, Friso became founder of Frisia.
 He had seven sons, and each son became ruler of a Sealand.
 Thus forming the historical league of the Seven Sealands stretching from the region Westfriesland in the Netherlands to the River Weser in Germany.
 Bordering to east with the autonomous and (also) lord-free region Dithmarschen.
 Click the link above to read more about this supranational organisation avant la lettre.
 To complete the picture, Saxo founded Saxony and Bruno founded Brunswick.

 The province Fresia of India is not to be confused with the mythical Island Frisland that appeared on nautical maps by sixteenth- and seventeenth-centuries cartographers (see image above).
 A mythical island in the Nordic Sea, maybe mixed up with Iceland or the Faroes.
 On some eighteenth-century maps, the island Frisland is still present (Smith 2019).
 Interestingly, on the Faroes legends exist about Frisian pirates who settled their, killing their bishop among others.
 Read our post Latið meg ei á Frísaland fordervast! for these Faroeese sagas and children rhymes.